jks85/Statistical-Inference-Course-Project/README.md

 # Statistical-Inference-Course-Project
 Course Project for Johns Hopkins Data Science Specialization

-This repository contains files from the course project.
+This repository contains course project files.
 The project consisted of 2 parts:

 1. Simulations from Exponential Distribution
    -- files are named "Exp_Samp_Dist"
+   -- primary objective was to explore the Central Limit Theorem using iid variables from an exponential distribution

-2. Analyzing Tooth Growth
+3. Analyzing Tooth Growth
    -- files are named "ToothGrowth"
+   -- primary objective was to use statistical inference techniques to analyze the tooth growth data set in R -- data came from an experiment analzying the effect of Vitamin C on tooth growth in guinea pigs based on method of delivery and dose level

    The .Rmd and .md files contain raw code, while the pdf contain formatted versions of the files.